mlbright/icrn/README.md

 # IMDSv2 Capacity Rebalancing Notifier

-Get notified via ntfy.sh about AWS Spot Instance interruptions and rebalancing recommendations using a systemd service.
+Get notified via [ntfy.sh][ntfy] about AWS Spot Instance interruptions and rebalancing recommendations using a systemd service.

 ## What is this?